 Having a healthy lifestyle is a mental game and focusing on everyone else will fast track you to giving up or pursuing your fitness goals in an unhealthy manner.

-Now get out there and build a body you can be proud of.
-Keep in mind that focusing on how you look will keep you from experiencing the fullness of the mental health benefits of your journey.
+Listen to your body and give it the love it needs.
+Keep in mind that focusing on how you look will keep you from experiencing the fullness of the mental health benefits of your body confidence journey

 Love your body and build a routine that is sustainable and fits your lifestyle and goals.